A short history of Perenjori

 Written by Bill and Jenny Bunbury

-Soon to be published and launched at this years Agricultural Show on the 15th August.
+Published and launched at the Agricultural Show on the 15th August 2015.

-Purchasing will be available from the Perenjori Shire and the Perenjori Visitors Centre from the 17th August.
+Purchasing is available from the Perenjori Shire and the Perenjori Visitors Centre.

 “From Western Australia’s northern Wheatbelt comes tales of courage and resilience from men and women who have lived and farmed in this harsh but beautiful landscape since European settlement.
 These stories also capture the cultural beliefs and personal histories of local First Australians.